-The Centre for Community Partnerships presents Community Talks, a series of four panel discussions focused on how nonprofit organizations are responding to the pandemic and what we can learn from their experiences.
+The Centre for Community Partnerships presents a series of panel discussions focused on how nonprofit organizations are responding to important community issues.
+Join us to learn from their experiences and find out what we can do take action and support change.

 Open to all U of T students